hex108/spark/docs/running-on-kubernetes.md

 * This will become a table of contents (this text will be scraped).
 {:toc}

 Spark can run on clusters managed by [Kubernetes](https://kubernetes.io).
-This feature is currently experimental.
+This features makes use of the new experimental native
+Kubernetes scheduler that has been added to Spark.

 # Prerequisites

 * A distribution of Spark 2.3 or above.
-* A running Kubernetes cluster with access configured to it using [kubectl](https://kubernetes.io/docs/user-guide/prereqs/).
+* A running Kubernetes cluster at version >= 1.6 with access configured to it using [kubectl](https://kubernetes.io/docs/user-guide/prereqs/).
 If you do not already have a working Kubernetes cluster, you may setup a test cluster on your local machine using [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).